A renewed interest in the study of mediumistic phenomena

 Importance and probative value of the available documentation

-You may think you have to sift a lot of sand before you can find some golden straws, but since most of the preliminary work has already been done by good researchers, the material of interest to the scholar is abundant.
-And since, as Saltmarsh already declared in 1929, «the accumulation of evidence is, of course, a matter of great importance; it is impossible to have too much, but an understanding of the psychological conditions is an indispensable pre-requisite to the fruitful employment of that evidence», it is useful to have new study material available to be checked by investigation and verification.
-Moreover, there is no doubt that the reduced interest in mediumship has led to the fade of those environmental and cultural conditions that in the past allowed a medium to discover and develop the talent he/she was gifted with.
+We may think you have to sift a lot of sand before we can find some golden straws, but since most of the preliminary work has already been done by good researchers, the material of interest to the scholar is abundant.
+And since «the accumulation of evidence is, of course, a matter of great importance; it is impossible to have too much, but an understanding of the psychological conditions is an indispensable pre-requisite to the fruitful employment of that evidence», as Saltmarsh stated in 1929, it is useful to have new study material available to be checked by investigation and verification.
+Moreover, there is no doubt that the reduced interest in mediumship has led to the fade of those environmental and cultural conditions that in the past allowed some mediums to discover and develop the talent they were gifted with.

 As Emily Kelly correctly points out, in the past there were three types of mediumistic events characterized by the production of documents of probative value that led to the exclusion of any possibility of fraud, attenuating or eliminating the hypothesis of normal subconscious or telepathic intervention by the medium or the sitters: the cross-correspondences, the drop-in communications (sudden interventions by entities, unknown to both the medium and the sitters, who communicate past or future events, subsequently verified), and the proxy sittings.
 Cross-correspondences or drop-in cases are important because the motivations of these interventions are reasonably attributable to the communicating entity rather than to the medium or one of the sitters: they are in any case spontaneous phenomena that can not be planned in advance.
 Different is the case of proxy sittings, for which – as we shall see shortly – researchers can plan in advance an implementation program and develop a method of study.